21-Aleksandra/Qualification_project/README.md

 - Changed UserRole to User_Role
 - Changed UserRole related fk as well as added id field to UserRole to improve sequelize queries
 - Redis client port and host configuration is moved to .env file
+- Changed session model - now user has id

+##### Frontend:

+- User id is added to Auth storage and accoring methods